×

 Elbow Bursitis

-The Elbow Bursa or the Olecranon Bursa is a sac of fluid found in the elbow behind the Olecranon bone.
-The Olecranon bone is the bony prominence of the ulna, which is the long bone at the back of the elbow.
-The primary function of the elbow bursa is to allow smooth gliding of the olecranon bone along with the soft tissues as the individual flexes or extense their elbow.
+The Elbow Bursa or the Olecranon Bursa is a fluid filled sac, a swelling located at the boney tip of the elbow( the olecranon) presents as a soft lump.
+The Olecranon is the bony prominence of the ulna, which is the long bone at the back of the elbow.
+The primary function of the elbow bursa is to allow smooth gliding of the olecranon bone along with the soft tissues as the individual flexes or extend their elbow.
 When this bursa gets inflamed, it is known as Olecranon Bursitis.
 As this bursa is located superficially, it is more susceptible to trauma or injury caused by direct pressure.
 This condition may also be referred to as tennis elbow, student’s elbow, Popeye elbow, or plumbers elbow.
 (1) (2) (3)

-Common Causes of elbow bursitis?
+Common Causes of Olecranon Bursa?

-The Symptoms of Olecranon Bursitis
+The Symptoms of Olecranon( elbow) Bursitis

 A diagram of olecranon bursitis